Stochastic PDE representation of random fields for large-scale Gaussian process regression and statistical finite element analysis: Conclusions

 In closing, we note several promising research directions and extensions of the proposed approach.
 In this paper, we did not provide any estimates for computational complexity and memory usage for evaluating the posterior mean and covariance in GP regression and statFEM.
 It appears straightforward to derive such estimates based on known standard estimates for sparse matrix operations, see, e.g.~\cite{ duff2017direct}.
 Furthermore, the flexibility of SPDE representation makes it appealing to other governing equations beyond the linear elliptic and shell equations considered.
 Especially, for engineering structures consisting of a combination of beams, trusses, solids and shells, see e.g.~\cite{febrianto2022digital}, the SPDE formulation seems to be the only principled approach for representing random fields.
 To this end, recent research in machine learning and statistics on the SPDE representation of random fields on graphs~\cite{ borovitskiy2021matern, nikitin2022non, bolin2023regularity} is noteworthy.
-Furthermore, in time-dependent problems, a spatiotemporal random field can be represented using a time-dependent SPDE, taking into account the correlations in space and time~\cite{nikitin2022non}.
-This is particularly appealing in connection with the extension of the statFEM to time-dependent problems~\cite{duffin2021statistical} and, more broadly, Bayesian filtering and Kalman filtering for finite elements.
+Furthermore, in time-dependent problems, a spatio-temporal random field can be represented using a time-dependent SPDE, taking into account the correlations in space and time~\cite{nikitin2022non}.
+This is particularly appealing in connection with the extension of statFEM to time-dependent problems~\cite{duffin2021statistical} and, more broadly, Bayesian filtering and Kalman filtering for finite elements.
+Beyond GP regression and statFEM, the SPDE formulation is equally promising for representing and sampling generalised Mat\'ern random fields in large-scale stochastic forward and Bayesian inverse problems and their variants, see e.g. \cite{ranftl2022stochastic, nitzler2022generalized, rixner2021probabilistic, vadeboncoeur2023fully} amongst the extensive literature.
 Finally, the SPDE representation of random fields provides an interesting link between finite elements and the kernel methods for PDEs~\cite{chen2021solving, owhadi2015}, which use a chosen covariance function for discretisation.
-This covariance function corresponds indeed to the finite element discretisation of a SPDE.
+This covariance function may indeed come from the finite element discretisation of an SPDE.